ardlema/struts2-spring-hibernate-cookbook/README.md

 struts2-spring-hibernate-cookbook
 =================================

-Cookbook online using Struts2 Spring &amp; Hibernate.
+Cookbook tool using Struts2 Spring &amp; Hibernate.

+* Prerequisites

+  - You need a MySQL database instance up and running with a database called cookbook created

-* To execute unit and functional test -> mvn clean verify
+* To build the project -> ./build

 * To run the project -> mvn jetty:run